ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-3-2.md

-Chapter 2: Setting the Right Example: Incorporating Core Values into Your Leadership Style
+Incorporating Core Values into Your Leadership Style
 ==========================================================================================

 Incorporating core values into your leadership style is essential to setting the right example and creating a culture of excellence.
 In this chapter, we'll explore how to incorporate core values into your leadership style.